Migrant workers stuck in virus-hit Iraq with no wages or way home

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Baghdad: For years, Rajib Sheikh wired money to his native Bangladesh from his day job in Iraq.
-But now, stuck without wages, he´s asking his family back home for help.
+For years, Rajib Sheikh wired money to his native Bangladesh from his day job in Iraq.
+But now, stuck without wages, he’s asking his family back home for help.

 The 26-year-old patisserie chef has gone three months without wages, and his Iraqi employer just stopped paying for his food stipend, too.